argonne-lcf/user-guides/docs/polaris/data-science-workflows/frameworks/rapids.md

 ## Install

-> :warning: **As of 2023/03/15 there is a [known bug with dask.distributed](https://github.com/dask/distributed/pull/7544/files) that has not been fixed on pypi yet.
-This bug will cause the scheduler to fail when starting the cluster.**

 1. Access one of Polaris' login nodes: `ssh username@polaris.alcf.anl.gov`.

 1. Run the following bash script `install_rapids_polaris.sh` to create a conda environment with Rapids, Jupyter, and dashboard libraries to visualize the cluster and GPU activities.
 It will also create a Jupyter kernel for the environment and the script `activate_rapids_env_polaris.sh` to activate the environment.